PremSaiArroju/MyTunesApp/README.md

 - **Drag-and-Drop**: Easily add songs by dragging and dropping MP3 files.
 - **Metadata Display**: Shows song metadata including Title, Artist, Album, Year, Genre, and Comments.
 - **Comment Editing**: Inline editing of song comments.
+- **Playlist Management**: Create, delete, and manage multiple playlists.

 ## Requirements

 To run this project, you need to have the following installed:

-- Python 3.x
+- Python 3.18
-- Tkinter
+- PyQt5
 - Pygame
 - Mutagen
 - MySQL Connector
-- tkinterdnd2
+- MySQL Server

+## Installation

+You can install the required Python packages using:

+pip install -r requirements.txt

 - MySQL Server

 ## You can install the required Python packages using